ivyli515/wordle_ga/README.md

 ## Logic behind comparing the guess word and target word

-Turning guess word and target word into a set of 5 individual letters i.e. guess ={
+Turning guess word and target word into a set of 5 individual letters i.e. guess =
+{
 0: 'C',
 1: 'R',
 2: 'E',
 3: 'P',
 4: 'E'
 }
-check for exact match first, the matching key and value pair will then be deleted from the set. s
+check for exact match first, the matching key and value pair will then be deleted from the set.